gohugoio/hugo/content/en/render-hooks/headings.md

 ## Examples

-In its default configuration, Hugo renders markdown headings according to the [CommonMark specification] with the addition of automatic `id` attributes.
+In its default configuration, Hugo renders Markdown headings according to the [CommonMark specification] with the addition of automatic `id` attributes.
 To create a render hook that does the same thing:

 [CommonMark specification]: https://spec.commonmark.org/current/